-The Italian avant-gardist Bruno Maderna was born in Venice on 21 April 1920.
+The Italian avant-garde composer Bruno Maderna was born in Venice on 21 April 1920.
 He was also noted as a teacher and conductor, and with Luciano Berio founded an electronic studio for Italian Radio in 1955.
-He died in Darmstadt, Germany, on 13 November 1973.
+He died in Darmstadt, Germany, on 13 November 1973, aged fifty-three.

 Ensemble.
 Darmstadt is Dead - A performance of 'Hyperion' in Rome celebrates Bruno Maderna's centenary, and Giuseppe Pennisi is in the audience

 Ensemble.
 Back to the Future - Giuseppe Pennisi attends a gala evening in Rome dedicated to two experimental works

 Ensemble.
 A Pleasure Garden - Two summer concerts on an evening in Rome, heard by Giuseppe Pennisi

 CD Spotlight.
 Ambiguous Alchemy - Choral music by Jonathan Harvey, explored by Jennifer Paull. '... truly spellbinding ...'

 CD Spotlight.
 Mozart across Niagara - Peter Hatch's 'Wiki Mozart' delights Jennifer Paull. '... an intoxicating cocktail.'

 The Philosophy of Absence - Jennifer Paull investigates four releases of Cage's Number Pieces

 Postlude - Jennifer Paull writes on the 25th Anniversary of the death of Cathy Berberian

 Cathy Berberian: Legacy - On the 40th anniversary of 'The Miniskirt Affair', Jennifer Paull sets the mood of the 1960s into which Cathy Berberian's imaginative style of recital programming shook the conventional rafters of 'classical music' through sheer daring - her legacy to music-making